globant-ui/css-training/content/components/what.md

 # What are the components?

 Components are reusable, atomic parts of the app.
-Together, the will form a app view or page.
+Together, they will form a app view or page.
 One of the main aspects of a component is that it shouldn't change depending of where it's placed.
-It you have a calendar component, and you put one in a login form and another one in a register form, the component should look the same.
-If your component has styling based on its parents, that component is not fully atomic and you won't get the most out of them.
+If you have a calendar component, and you put one in a login form and another one in a register form, the component should look the same.
+If your component has styling based on its parents, that component is not fully atomic and you won't get the most out of it.

 ## What do they look like in css?

 Well, a component is nothing more (and nothing less) than a class.
-You can choose to follow yhe standards you want ([take a look here](content/architecture-medium/README.md)), but a `.form` component will look very similar to the following snippet.
+You can choose to follow the standards you want ([take a look here](content/architecture-medium/README.md)), but a `.form` component will look very similar to the following snippet.
+We're using BEM standard for these examples.

 ```html
 <div class="form">